What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 And sometimes a quiet feeling of gratitude that something new is allowed to grow.

-Sources on Gardening, Nature and Depression
+Sources on Gardening, Nature, and Depression

 1. Meta-analysis on gardening and health

-Full Source (APA-like citation)
+Full Source (APA-like citation format)

 Soga, M., Gaston, K. J., & Yamaura, Y. (2017).